andrew/ultimate-awesome/README.md

 - [indicnlp_catalog](https://github.com/AI4Bharat/indicnlp_catalog) - A collaborative catalog of NLP resources for Indic languages.
 - [awesome-aws-appsync](https://github.com/dabit3/awesome-aws-appsync) - Curated list of AWS AppSync Resources.
 - [awesome-directus](https://github.com/directus-labs/awesome-directus) - A curated list of awesome things related to Directus.
-- [awesome-serverless-security](https://github.com/puresec/awesome-serverless-security) - A curated list of awesome serverless security resources such as (e)books, articles, whitepapers, blogs and research papers.
 - [Awesome-Spiking-Neural-Networks](https://github.com/TheBrainLab/Awesome-Spiking-Neural-Networks) - A paper list of spiking neural networks, including papers, codes, and related websites.  本仓库收集脉冲神经网络相关的顶会顶刊以及CNS论文和代码，正在持续更新中。.
 - [awesome-thesis](https://github.com/awesome-thesis/awesome-thesis) - A curated list of practical tips and tricks to help you achieve an awesome CS master thesis [WIP] - contributions are welcome.
+- [awesome-serverless-security](https://github.com/puresec/awesome-serverless-security) - A curated list of awesome serverless security resources such as (e)books, articles, whitepapers, blogs and research papers.
+- [awesome-cloudformation](https://github.com/aws-cloudformation/awesome-cloudformation) - A curated list of resources and projects for working with AWS CloudFormation.
 - [awesome-vagrant](https://github.com/iJackUA/awesome-vagrant) - A curated list of awesome Vagrant resources, plugins, tutorials and other nice things.
-- [awesome-cloudformation](https://github.com/aws-cloudformation/awesome-cloudformation) - A curated list of resources and projects for working with AWS CloudFormation.
 - [awesome-industrial-protocols](https://github.com/Orange-Cyberdefense/awesome-industrial-protocols) - Security-oriented list of resources about industrial network protocols. .
+- [ai-directories](https://github.com/best-of-ai/ai-directories) - An awesome list of best top AI directories to submit your ai tools.
 - [awesome4girls](https://github.com/cristianoliveira/awesome4girls) - A curated list of inclusive events/projects/initiatives for women in the tech area. :gift_heart:.
 - [awesome-css-in-js](https://github.com/tuchk4/awesome-css-in-js) -  Awesome CSS in JS articles / tutorials / videos / benchmarks / comparision.
 - [Awesome-Learning-MVS](https://github.com/XYZ-qiyh/Awesome-Learning-MVS) - 📑 A list of awesome learning-based multi-view stereo papers.
 - [awesome-es2015-proxy](https://github.com/mikaelbr/awesome-es2015-proxy) - For learning how to use JavaScript Proxy, or just to see what is possible.
-- [awesome-cicd-security](https://github.com/myugan/awesome-cicd-security) - :books: A curated list of awesome CI CD security resources.
 - [awesome-mitre-attack](https://github.com/infosecn1nja/awesome-mitre-attack) - A curated list of awesome resources related to Mitre ATT&CK™ Framework.
 - [Awesome-Scientific-Language-Models](https://github.com/yuzhimanhua/Awesome-Scientific-Language-Models) - A Comprehensive Survey of Scientific Large Language Models and Their Applications in Scientific Discovery (EMNLP'24).
+- [awesome-r-learning-resources](https://github.com/iamericfletcher/awesome-r-learning-resources) - A curated collection of free resources to help deepen your understanding of the R programming language.
+Updated regularly.
+Contributions encouraged via pull request (see contributing.md).
 - [awesome-frontend-gis](https://github.com/joewdavies/awesome-frontend-gis) - Geospatial resources for web development :earth_africa: 🗺️.
 - [ThreatHunting-Keywords](https://github.com/mthcht/ThreatHunting-Keywords) - Awesome list of keywords and artifacts for Threat Hunting sessions.
 - [awesome-kde](https://github.com/francoism90/awesome-kde) - A curated list of awesome apps, extensions, modules, themes and tools for the KDE Desktop Environment.